Diabetic Eye Exams in San Mateo, San Jose, San Ramon, & Juneau

 Diabetes in the USA

+Diabetes is considered the number one cause of preventable vision loss in America, which is why diabetic eye exams are more important than ever.
 According to the Centers for Disease Control and Prevention (CDC), estimates for 2018 were that 34.2 million people of all ages (10.5% of the US population) had diabetes.
-Diabetes is a prevalent health issue across the United States and can lead to issues that cause vision problems and other serious ailments.
+Diabetes is a prevalent health issue across the United States and can lead to issues that cause vision problems like diabetic retinopathy and other serious ailments.

-At Optical Illusions, your eye health is of the utmost importance to us.
+At Optical Illusions: An Optometric Practice, your eye health is of the utmost importance to us.
 We provide a comprehensive opportunity to treat vision problems caused by diabetes and diagnose any underlying eye health issues through our diabetic eye exams.

 What is Included in a Diabetic